+With the Pixel 3A phones nearly 50% cheaper than past generations, the company hopes to attract more customers and ultimately increase sales.
 The Pixel 3A XL has the same camera as the Pixel 3 phones, but Google stripped down a few of its key hardware specs.
-(For a more in-depth look at the camera, check out.)
-The Pixel 3A XL is also essentially a larger version of the Pixel 3A, so if you want more detail on what's new with both phones, head to too.
+(For a more in-depth look at the camera, check out CNET's Pixel 3 review.)
+The Pixel 3A XL is also essentially a larger version of the Pixel 3A, so if you want more detail on what's new with both phones, head to CNET's Pixel 3A review too.

-Otherwise, read on for the TL;DR main takeaways.
+Read on for our main takeaways.

 Pixel 3A and Pixel 3: Main differences

-- The Pixel 3A comes in a new color, "Purple-ish" (in addition to black and white)
+- The Pixel 3A comes in a new color, "purple-ish" (in addition to black and white)

 - It has a 3.5mm headphone jack

-- The Pixel 3A XL has a 3,700-mAh battery compared to the Pixel 3 XL's 3,430 mAh
+- The Pixel 3A XL has a 3,700-mAh battery compared with the Pixel 3 XL's 3,430 mAh

 - It's available through Verizon, T-Mobile , Sprint and US Cellular.
 It works on AT&T too, but you can't buy it directly from the carrier.
-Here's more info on how to get the Pixel 3A
+Here's more info on how to get the Pixel 3A.

-- It does not have wireless charging
+- It doesn't have wireless charging

-- It's not water resistant
+- It's not water-resistant

 - It doesn't have a second wide-angle front-facing camera

-- It doesn't come bundled with PixelBuds earbuds
+- It doesn't come bundled with Pixel Buds earbuds

 - It has the less powerful Snapdragon 670 chipset